-The Northwoods Land Trust has been gifted five conservation properties through outright donations – the Thunder Lake Wildlife Conservation Area, Holmboe Conifer Forest State Natural Area, the Dugan Squash Lake Nature Preserve, Crawling Stone Woods and the new Marshall Wildlife Conservation Area and the Wallmann-Holtzer Nature Preserve and most recently the Van Vliet Lake Conservation Area.
+The Northwoods Land Trust has been gifted six conservation properties through outright donations – the Thunder Lake Wildlife Conservation Area, Holmboe Conifer Forest State Natural Area, the Dugan Squash Lake Nature Preserve, Crawling Stone Woods, the Marshall Wildlife Conservation Area and the Wallmann-Holtzer Nature Preserve and most recently the Van Vliet Lake Conservation Area.
 The Holtzer property, previously protected with a conservation easement, is currently being transferred to the Big Portage Lake Riparian Association.
 In 2015, NWLT purchased Interstate Falls and gifted it to the Town of Kimball in 2016.
 The Deerskin River Nature Preserve was acquired in August of 2017.

 The map below shows the locations of these NWLT protected properties.

 With NWLT’s first ever purchase of conservation land, public access to the scenic Interstate Falls is now protected.
 The acquisition project was completed thanks to grants from five private family foundations – the Caerus Foundation, James E. Dutton Foundation, John C. Bock Foundation, James E. & Jane P. Watermolen Foundation and Modestus Bauer Foundation.
 These private grants provided the local match for a grant from the Wisconsin Knowles-Nelson Stewardship Fund program.
 NWLT purchased the land in December, 2015 and gifted it to the Town of Kimball on June 25, 2016.